Achieving the Summit - Aconcagua - Matt Shore

 He overcame adversity through self perseverance and having a strong attitude to attempt the summit again, showing true determination and grit.

-This blog post is dedicated to getting into the mindset of Matt during each phase, which can hopefully inspire SGO followers to use his achievement as an example to interpret into their own aspiring future goals.
+This blog post is dedicated to getting into the mindset of Matt during each phase, which can hopefully inspire Solid Ground Outdoors followers to use his achievement as an example to interpret into their own aspiring future goals.

 The Setback - Know when to turn around.